Company (2011 film): Act II

 The birthday party scene is reset, and Robert goes to blow out his candles.
 This time, he gets them about half out, and the rest have to help him.
 The couples share their views on Robert with each other as Robert reflects on being the third wheel ("Side By Side By Side" & "What Would We Do Without You?").

 Robert brings April to his apartment for a nightcap, after a date.
 Meanwhile, the married women worry about Robert's single status ("Poor Baby").
 When the inevitable sex happens, we hear Robert's and April's thoughts ("Tick-Tock").
 The next morning, April rises early, to report for duty aboard a flight to "Barcelona".
 Robert wavers between asking her to stay and telling her to leave.
 April takes Bobby by surprise when she declares that she will stay.

 Robert takes Marta to visit Peter and Susan, now divorced but still living together.
 Susan takes Marta inside to make lunch, and Peter asks Robert if he has ever had a homosexual experience.
 They both admit they have, and Peter hints at the possibility that he and Robert could have such an encounter.
 Robert uncomfortably laughs the conversation off as a joke, just as the women return.

 Joanne and Larry take Robert out to a nightclub.
 Joanne blames Robert for always watching life rather than living it.
 She raises her glass in a mocking toast to "The Ladies Who Lunch".
 When Larry leaves to pay the check, Joanne bluntly invites Robert to begin an affair with her, assuring him that she will "take care of him".
 Bobby asks, "But who will I take care of?"
 Bobby confronts his own gnawing loneliness, realizing that he does need someone in his life after all ("Being Alive").

 The opening party resets a final time; Robert's friends have waited two hours, with still no sign of him.
 At last, they all prepare to leave, expressing a new hopefulness about their absent friend's chances for loving fulfillment, and wishing him a happy birthday, wherever he may be.
+After they exit, Robert emerges from hiding and contentedly sits on his couch.